South Africa political parties cobble together unity government as deadline to elect president looms

 Parties are under pressure to conclude negotiations by Thursday to fulfill the constitutional requirement to swear in lawmakers and elect the president within 14 days of election results being declared.

-The African National Congress won 40% of the national vote during the country's highly contested elections, followed by the Democratic Alliance with just over 21% and the newly formed uMkhonto weSizwe Party with about 15% of the vote in their first-ever elections.
+The African National Congress won 40% of the national vote during the country's highly contested election, followed by the Democratic Alliance, or DA, with just over 21% and the newly formed uMkhonto weSizwe Party with about 15% of the vote in their first-ever election.

-The ANC has opted to form a national unity government that will include most political parties that contested the elections instead of a straightforward coalition with a few parties.
+The ANC has opted to form a national unity government that will include most political parties that contested the election instead of a straightforward coalition with a few parties.

 However, initial negotiations have laid bare the deep divisions between South Africa's political parties, with some already rejecting the proposed unity government while others have agreed to be part of it.